Updated: Apr 30

 Tips for Visiting the Southern End of Sandy Hook

 What's New: There's an LED sign at the park's entrance and new signage throughout.
 Inflatable Island rental, SUP yoga and eco tours are part of the kayak and paddle board concession at Lot C (on the bay side).

 Access & Parking: State Route 36 is the only access to the park via car.
 The first lots, particularly Lot B, fill up quickly.
 The largest lot is Lot E. At Fishing Beach Road, parking is along the road and only a few dozen cars can be accommodated.
-Admission is $15 per car from Memorial Day to Labor Day.
+The park service announced on April 22, 2021 that daily admission is now $20 per car from Memorial Day to Labor Day and $100 for the season.
+There is no fee for people walking, running or biking into the park.
 The Seastreak Ferry operates summer service from Manhattan directly to Sandy Hook on the bay side near Fort Hancock and the Coast Guard station.